 Engineers are confronted with a number of issues including:

-Rencol® Tolerance Ring products, including Crown Rings, Standard Tolerance Rings, and Miniature Tolerance Rings offer multiple solutions in throttle body motor mount applications.
+RENCOL® Tolerance Ring products, including Crown Rings, Standard Tolerance Rings, and Miniature Tolerance Rings offer multiple solutions in throttle body motor mount applications.

-In many applications, the motor is only fixed at the front and the engine vibration can lead to fatigue failure or fretting corrosion of the electrical terminals, as the rear of the motor is not supported.
+In many applications, the motor is only fixed at the front and the engine vibration can lead to fatigue failure or stress corrosion of the electrical terminals, as the rear of the motor is not supported.

 The Crown Ring is the latest in a series of cost-effective, problem solving innovations that RENCOL® Tolerance Rings has to offer the automotive engineer.
 The Crown Ring is a radial spring fastener with several sprung fingers which, while deflected, give a required load.
 The height and number of sprung fingers is altered specific to each customer requirements to cope with system tolerances, thermal expansion and support of the motor weight.
 This system combines the benefit of the large diametrical tolerance compensation (in excess of 1 mm is possible) with the additional benefit of low assembly forces.